PaulSchmidtGit/Heritability/Alternative Heritability Measures/README.md

 # Alternative Estimation Methods for H² on Entry-Mean Basis
 There are several alternative estimation methods for broad-sense and narrow-sense heritability on an entry-mean basis.
 Please see our articles for more information:

-> P. Schmidt, J. Hartung, J. Rath and H.-P. Piepho.
-2018.
-Estimating broad-sense heritability with unbalanced data from agricultural cultivar trials.
-Crop Science **in revision**
+> Schmidt, P.; Hartung, J.; Rath, J.; Piepho, H.-P. (2019): Estimating broad-sense heritability with unbalanced data from agricultural cultivar trials.
+In Crop Science 59 (2), pp. 525–536.
+DOI: 10.2135/cropsci2018.06.0376.

 > P. Schmidt, J. Hartung and H.-P. Piepho.
 2018.
 Heritability in plant breeding on a genotype-difference basis.
-Genetics **forthcoming**
+Genetics **in print**

 ### Based on 4 different mixed model functions